 Quakertown Christian School shall provide:

-- • An interdisciplinary, sequential skill-based health education program based upon state standards and benchmarks.
+- An interdisciplinary, sequential skill-based health education program built around state standards and benchmarks.

 - Student access to valid and useful health information and health promotion products.